 For example: Cushman & Wakefield’s application form directly asks: ‘Why are you passionate about a career in property?’ and CBRE's asks: ‘What makes you passionate about the property industry?’
 Along similar lines, Gerald Eve’s application form includes the question: ‘Why are you interested in working in a commercial property consultancy?’

 Even if you aren’t directly asked about your passion for property, throughout the application process you want to demonstrate that you have a genuine interest in the profession.

 Here we break down three things to keep in mind when showcasing your passion for property:

 1. Make your reasons personal

-’Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector,’ says Tiffany George-Fontaine, graduate recruitment officer at Knight Frank LLP.
+’Have personal reasons why you want to work for certain companies and why you want to pursue a career in this sector,’ says Tiffany George-Fontaine, next generation recruiter at CBRE.
 One way of ensuring that your interest in property is genuine is by rooting it in your own experiences – this could be from your own research, a chance encounter or through family friends.
 Don’t be afraid to tell a personal story.

 A word of warning, though: avoid saying that you’ve always wanted to be a surveyor.
 Not only is it a horrendous cliché that recruiters will have heard/read time and again, it’s also very unlikely to be true (really, ‘always’?) – you want to show that you’ve made a considered career choice to pursue property, and that your passion for the profession has developed over time.